Quick Reference

 Boston Globe, May, 1929 by A. J. Philpott

-"......October is a powerfull bit of painting---rich in color contrast and typically New England in an almost undefinable way...."
+"......October is a powerful bit of painting---rich in color contrast and typically New England in an almost undefinable way...."
 "How effectively he has placed that red tree in the picture entitled October."

-In the process of assembling all of the Woodward oil paintings for this website it was found that there were probably 3 which he titled "October".
-October (1944) is a 25 x 30.
+In the process of assembling all of the Woodward oil paintings for this website it was found that there were probably 3 canvases which he titled "October," the other two are -- October (1926-29) and October (1944).